fcsonline/autocsp/README.md

 ![](https://api.travis-ci.org/fcsonline/autocsp.svg)

-Autocsp is just another tool to generate a valid Content Security Policy header for your current webpage.
+AutoCSP is not just another tool to generate a valid Content Security Policy header for your current webpage.
+Do this and many other things like:

+- Integrity hashes
+- Inline hashes

 Basically, it analizes your DOM tags looking for sources for all the rules: